ellysh/dota2-oma-bots/README.md

 8. No runes.
 9. Bot difficulty is Hard or above.

+## Update

+Shadow Shaman bot prints the current bots version in all chat when a game starts.
+If you notice that the bots version is older than the actual one on the steam workshop, you should update bots.
+In most cases, workshop items do their update automatically but sometimes you should do it manually.

+These are steps for manual updating a workshop item:

+1. Unsubscribe from the workshop item from the Dota 2 client.
+2. Exit from the Dota 2 and Steam.
+3. Start the Steam and Dota 2.
+4. Subscribe to the workshop item again.

+Dota 2 client removes the workshop item from the hard drive when you unsubscribe from it.
+When you subscribe on it again, the item will be downloaded in the new clean directory.

 ## Contacts

 You can ask any questions about usage of OMA Bots via email petrsum@gmail.com.